abdessamadG/JavaOopHard/README.md

 3. Open the project in your favorite IDE.

 4. Compile and run the desired exercise.
-For example, to run the class and objects exercise:
+For example, to run the objects exercise:
    ```bash
    javac WorkingWithObjects.java
    java WorkingWithObjects